Joanne is a Partner in the Family Department, specialising in divorce and financial matters.

 ‘I cannot thank Joanne enough for the immense effort, unfailing dedication and long hours she put into my case, as well as the kindness she showed throughout.’

-Outside of work Joanne enjoys travelling and diving but closer to home she enjoys riding her horse.
+Outside of work Joanne enjoys travelling and diving but closer to home she enjoys riding.